the-gronkler/file-content-batch-copy/README.md

 # file-content-batch-copy

-(Windows) Add a context menu command to directories, which will copiy the content of all files in this directory to clipboard ;) \
+(Windows) Add a context menu command to directories, which will copy the content of all files in this directory to clipboard ;) \
 Copies the content of text files, regardless of extension

 Usage: